vegaprotocol/specs/protocol/0028-GOVE-governance.md

 - The categorisation of parameters is liable to change and be added to as the protocol evolves.
 - As these are themselves network parameters, a set of parameters will control these parameters for the actions that update these parameters (including being self-referential), i.e. the parameter `Governance.UpdateNetwork.GovernanceProposalValidation.MinimumRequiredParticipation` would control the amount of voting participation needed to change these parameters.
 See the Network Parameters spec.

+## Batch Proposals

+A `BatchProposalSubmission` is a top-level proposal type (living at the same level in a `Transaction` object as a standard `ProposalSubmission`) which allows grouping of several individual proposals into a single proposal, ensuring that all changes will pass or fail governance voting together.
+The batch proposal is a wrapper containing one `rationale` (i.e. `title` and `description`) field as a standard `ProposalSubmission`, one `closingTimestamp` field and a list of `ProposalSubmission`s which omit certain fields.
+The individual `ProposalSubmission` have no `rationale` entry (i.e. no `title` and `description`).
+The individual `ProposalSubmission` have no `closingTimestamp` entry.
+Any governance proposal can be included in a batch _except_ proposals to add new assets.
+For avoidance of doubt: asset _change_ proposals can be included.

+Validation should be applied by the protocol when accepting such a transaction to verify that all proposals within the batch meet their own minimum voting periods (if not transaction is rejected).
+The enactment timestamp, is customisable and can be different for each proposal within the batch, as long as the minimum enactment time of each individual proposal within the batch is respected and as long as every `enactmentTimestamp` is greater than or equal to `closingTimestamp` of the entire batch.

+Once submitted, a single voting period should be run in which participants may place a single vote to approve/disapprove of the entire batch.
+It _must_ _not_ be possible to vote for components in the batch separately.
+Once the closing timestamp is reached each individual proposal within the batch is evaluated against the votes received.
+If all individual proposals would pass (given the votes received, based on their individual rules on participation, majority, LP-ELS voting etc.) then the entire batch passes.
+If even one proposal within the batch would fail then the entire batch fails.

+If the batch passes, each of the component proposals should be enacted at their enactment timestamp exactly as if each had been proposed and passed individually.
+The enactment order of two proposals in the batch with the same enactment timestamp: they enact in the order they appear in the batch.
+In particular asset update proposals may emit signed bundles to be submitted to the bridge on ethereum side (for withdrawal delay / threshold updates).

+The number of individual proposals that can be submitted within a single batch is limited to 250.

 ## APIs

 The core should expose via core APIs: